State Cup Game Day Reminders/Responsibilities

 - Red Card Sit-outs from the prior play must be followed through on and noted on the Game Report - this is the responsibility of the responsible Team Coach and Team Manager.
 The State Cup Committee will verify that the sit outs have been served via inclusion of the information on the Game Report and the referee signature attesting to the sit-out.
 An updated Red Card List can be found on the VYSA National Championship Series webpage.

 - Both teams must have their player and team official laminated passes and the official State Cup Roster with them at every game.
 The referee MUST check the player and team official passes and the State Cup Roster during the team check-in prior to start of the game.
 Electronic versions of the State Cup Roster or player passes are not acceptable.

-- Both teams should have a copy of the VYSA National Championship Policy rules available if needed by the referees.
+- Both teams should have a copy of the current VYSA National Championship Policy rules available if needed by the referees.